mmattel/caldera-forms-email-check/README.md

 This processor checks for DNS records that point to a valid eMail server for the eMail domain given.
 With this check, you can minimize bogus domains that eg. have been mistyped or misused and no eMail can be sent/replied to.
 A requestor is enforced to check his eMail address without complex measures.
 Helps minimizing the misuse of the contact form.
-It is most likely but not set, that missing DNS records will prevent recieving eMails at the domain given.
+It is most likely but not set, that missing DNS records will prevent recieving eMails for the domain given.

 ### How is the check made ###